Derivatives and the Difference Quotient

 $\begin{align*} f'(x)= -\frac{2}{(2x+1)^2} \end{align*}$

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Derivatives and the Difference Quotient.
-Justin Math: Calculus. https://justinmath.com/derivatives-and-the-difference-quotient/
+In Justin Math: Calculus. https://justinmath.com/derivatives-and-the-difference-quotient/